 A strong push in pixel art has also lured game makers into building 3D video games using pixel art.
 A good example to support the aforementioned statement is The Last Night, an adventure game inspired by Flashback and Blade Runner, bringing players a nice blend of traditional pixel game art and 3D composition.

 The Last Night

-Another good example is The Deer God, a 3D pixel art adventure game that challenges a gamer’s religion and platforming skills, is liked by many gamers as they enjoy running around the beautifully serene landscapes as a majestic deer.
+Another good example is The Deer God, a 3D pixel art adventure game that challenges a gamer’s religion and platforming skills.
+Many gamers like it as they enjoy running around the beautiful serene landscapes as a majestic deer.

 The Deer God